 No, I never fear a terrorist attack, bombing, or kidnapping in Dubai.

 No, I've never had anything stolen from me.
-I've left my MacBook, iPhone, GoPro, and wallet out in the open in restaurants and beaches and it was always there when I came back or turned into security.
-Seriously, every. single. time.
+I've left my Macbook, iPhone, GoPro, and wallet out in the open in restaurants and beaches and it was always there when I came back or turned into security.
+Seriously,ย every. single. time.

 No, I've never felt unsafe getting into a taxi while intoxicated in the middle of the night.
 As I said, the taxi drivers here are closely monitored and are more importantly very kind, hardworking people.